 Expected Outcomes of Academic Advising

-- Students will know how and where to access accurate information about policies, procedures and requirements.
+- You will know how and where to access accurate information about policies, procedures, and requirements.

-- Student will be encouraged to make decisions that support their goals, abilities and aspirations.
+- You will be encouraged to make decisions that support your goals, abilities, and aspirations.

 - You will be expected to become familiar with your departmental advisors for your major or minor.